In this article:

-7. Promotes Nerve and Brain Health
+7. Promotes nerve and brain health

 Coumarin is a natural flavoring found in cinnamon.
 Isolated coumarin cannot be added to food products because it is known to cause liver damage and increase the risk of cancer.

 In small amounts, coumarin does not cause health problems.
 It is generally considered safe to consume 0.05 mg of coumarin per pound of body weight per day.

 This means that a 120-pound person could eat 2 g of cassia cinnamon per day without side effects.
 Approximately 2.7 grams of cinnamon is equivalent to 1 tsp.

-- Pregnancy: Cinnamon is safe for pregnant women when consumed in small amounts.
+Cinnamon is safe for pregnant women when consumed in small amounts.

-- Blood-thinning medications: Coumarin is a known blood thinner.
+Coumarin is a known blood thinner.
 When coumarin is taken at the same time as other blood-thinning medications, the risk of bleeding increases.

 Always consult a medical provider before using cinnamon supplementation if you take medications that affect blood sugar.
 The amount of cinnamon used as a spice in food is usually considered safe.

+Cinnamon can cause allergic reactions, particularly if consumed in large amounts.
 Reactions can be mild or severe depending on the portion size, duration of exposure, and the individual’s sensitivity.

 Cinnamon in the Kitchen